My first beach read in Thailand was Do Travel Writers Go To Hell?

 GoBackpacking: One reviewer likened your writing style to that of Hunter S. Thompson.
 Do you consider him an influence?

 TK: I think that Thompson is a thematic influence.
-I have a lot of respect for him, but have only read a few of his books.
-In terms of actual writing style, I spent a lot more time reading and studying the techniques of Charles Bukowski.
+I have a lot of respect for him but have only read a few of his books.
+In terms of the actual writing style, I spent a lot more time reading and studying the techniques of Charles Bukowski.